-Lesson Title: Mock Examination: Paper 1 (Sections 1-4) Theme: All Lesson Number: PHL4-L081 Class: SSS 4

-- By the end of the lesson, you will be able to: - 1.
-Complete a section of a mock WASSCE paper. - 2.
-Identify and use words correctly in an examination.
+Lesson Title: Mock Examination: Paper Theme: All 1 (Sections 1-4) Lesson Number: L4-L081 Class: SSS 4 Time: 40 minutes Learning Outcomes Preparation By the end of the lesson, pupils Write the example examination will be able to: questions and multiple-choice 1.
+Complete a section of a mock options on the board (see end of lesson).
+WASSCE paper.
+2. Identify and use words correctly in an examination.